Funchase61/SSHCOURS/README.md

 port = 2222
 ```

-save & quit and like every other application we used restart it :
+Save & quit and like every other application we used restart it :

 ```
 sudo systemctl restart fail2ban